ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/index.md

 ## For more interactions with the global map, please click [here](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/global_map/map-bar-morph.html).
 ![map](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/global_map/global_map.png)
 ![bar](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/global_map/bar.png)

+This map shows the number of QS top 100 schools owned by each country.
+It's easy to see that the United States is the strongest country in this field, with 39 associated schools, far outnumbering the second-placed region.
+The number of UK, Australia, Canada and France are 12, 8, 6 and 6.
+There are only a few schools in the rest of the world that can enter the top 100 in the world.

 # The Corralation Analysis with QS Anthoropology Rank
 ![Correlation](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/correlation/linearplot.png)